The Art of Teaching Basketball

 Sudden Cardio Death is the number one cause of death among athletes.
 However, with the proper preparation and response, the chances of a player’s survival is great.
 Organizing and having an automated response system in place is critical.

-In the United States over a 100 sudden cardio deaths occur annually among middle school, high school and college athletes with basketball having the highest risk.
+In the United States over 100 sudden cardio deaths occur annually among middle school, high school and college athletes, with basketball having the highest risk.
 That is one every three days.
 The risk of sudden cardiac death among NCAA Division I male players is 1 in 3,000.
-The most common cause of sudden cardio related deaths among young athletes is hypertrophic cardiomyopathy a thickening of the heart muscle.
-This abnormal growth which goes undetected in most cases can cause cardiac arrest during exertion particularly in young African-American players where the risk is 3X greater than Caucasian players.
+The risk is 3X greater in African-American players than Caucasian players.
 The risk of sudden cardio death is also 3X greater in males than females.

 Post Traumatic Stress Disorder (PTSD)

 Be aware that Post-Traumatic Stress Disorder is an anxiety disorder that can develop after a person experiences a terrifying or extremely traumatic event.
-While Post-Traumatic Stress Disorder is mainly a result of being directly involved with a major medical emergency, you can also develop PTSD just by witnessing a traumatic event.
+While Post-Traumatic Stress Disorder is mainly a result of being directly involved with a major medical emergency, you can also develop PTSD just by witnessing a traumatic event or long after the event.

 Tags: Coaching, Concussions, Emergencies, Firsst Aid, Liabilities, Player Safety, Prerequisites, Responsibilities, sudden cardio death